RunestoneInteractive/thinkcspy/_sources/GeneralIntro/Glossary.rst

     compile
         To translate a program written in a high-level language into a low-level language all at once, in preparation for later execution.

-    debugging
-        The process of finding and removing any of the three kinds of programming errors.

-    exception
-        Another name for a runtime error.

     executable
         Another name for object code that is ready to be executed.